shinokada/svelte-lib-helpers/README.md

 #### Notes

 - Ensure your prop destructuring in the Svelte file matches the interface definition.
--The script handles both let { ... }: Props = $props(); syntax for Svelte 5 and older syntax for previous versions.
+- The command handles both let { ... }: Props = $props(); syntax for Svelte 5 and older syntax for previous versions.
 - Custom types used in your props should be defined in the same file or properly imported.

 #### Troubleshooting
-If the script doesn't generate the expected output:
+If the command doesn't generate the expected output:

 1. Check that your prop interface follows one of the supported patterns.
 2. Verify that all custom types are properly defined or imported.